-As a part of ETF VET Governance Strategic Project, this report results from the assignment focused on assessing cooperation mechanisms in the VET multilevel governance in Serbia.
-The assignment was complementary to the ICT sector skills needs analysis in Vojvodina in a multilevel governance perspective, which was conducted in parallel (ETF, 2017a).
+As a part of the ETF VET Governance Strategic Project, this report was prepared in response to the assignment focused on assessing cooperation mechanisms in the VET multilevel governance in Serbia.
+The assignment was complementary to the ICT sector skills needs analysis in Vojvodina in a multilevel governance perspective, which was conducted in parallel (Ognjenović and Vasić, 2017).